What is the Freedom Flotilla Coalition?

 Why is the Israeli blockade of Gaza illegal?

 Israel has occupied the Gaza Strip since 1967 and, as the occupying force, it is responsible for the well-being of the population within this territory.
 In 2011, five independent UN human rights specialists reiterated that the blockade of Gaza is illegal (How can Israel’s blockade of Gaza be legal?) because of its disproportionate effects on the civilian Palestinian population.
 The United Nations has warned that if the siege of Gaza continues, normal life will not be viable there in 2020.
-The current blockade has been imposed for 11 years by Israel and Egypt, with support from many international governments, and restricts the movement of people and goods.
+The current blockade has been imposed for more than 12 years by Israel and Egypt, with support from many international governments, and restricts the movement of people and goods.
 By applying restrictive measures that affect the population as a whole, it violates Article 33 of the Fourth Geneva Convention, which prohibits collective punishment.
 For more background, see the 2017 Report of the UN Economic and Social Commission for Western Asia (Israeli Practices towards the Palestinian People and the Question of Apartheid) and this report from Amnesty International (Israel remains occupying power in Gaza and thus bound by the Law of Occupation).

 When and where did the JFP boats sail?